-GRB030329 - Gamma ray burst in March of 2003 proved that at least this burst was associated with a Type Ic supernovae.
+GRB030329 - Gamma-ray burst in March of 2003 proved that at least this burst was associated with a Type Ic supernovae.
+Several others have been associated with Type Ic since then.

 Swift satellite - new satellite to discover and study gamma-rays bursts launched November 17, 2004.